-Effectiveness Verification for Control Measure CM 3.1:
+Effectiveness Verification for All Control Measures (CM 3.2.a and CM 3.2.b):

-The Organization shall provide input into the effectiveness verification process through its implementation of CM 3.1.b.
+The Organization shall provide input into the effectiveness verification process through its implementation of CM 3.b.
 An assessment of the effectiveness of actions implemented in reducing the risk of sourcing from lands where HCV are harmed by forest management activities shall be determined by FSC US, in consultation with stakeholders, by evaluating the outcomes from each of the three elements of the Controlled Wood Regional Meetings and comparing them with outcomes from previous meetings, in combination with other monitoring data shared by stakeholders.
 The results of this assessment will be incorporated into the Controlled Wood Regional Meeting Report and will be used to inform future revisions to the National Risk Assessment.